-I hold a PhD in Forensic and Social Psychology from Lancaster University, UK, for which I used motion capture equipment to measure if nonverbal mimicry is affected by lying.
+I hold a PhD in Forensic and Social Psychology from Lancaster University (UK), completed under the supervision of Prof. Paul J. Taylor and Dr. Lara Warmelink.
+For my PhD project I used motion capture equipment to measure if nonverbal mimicry is affected by lying.
 Previous education includes a Master's degree in Psychology and Law (Honors/Cum Laude) from Maastricht University in the Netherlands, and a Bachelor degree in Social Psychology from Utrecht University in the Netherlands.

 My research focuses on different aspects of deception.
 During my PhD I investigated the interpersonal aspects of lying measured automatically using motion capture equipment.
 Combining technology and forensic psychology has introduced me to the benefits of interdisciplinary research and I extended this approach during my post-doc research.
 Currently, in addition to detecting deceit, I am interested in the more fundamental question of why people lie.
 The aim is to disentangle which factors contribute to a person’s decision to lie, and consequently, to test if this information can be used to deter people from lying.